dommitchell/Trust-Open-Access/README.md

 ### How to use

 1. Install it, as below.
+(Uninstall any prior OAB you have.
+This is necessary for testing.)
 2. Open it, and log in if needed
 3. Browse to test sites - a yes/no/okay may appear on the icon
 4. Click the button on the page to display a fuller response.